aurorasmiles/WorldGuardDocs/source/config.rst

     auto-invincible,FALSE,Give players with the ``worldguard.auto-invincible`` permission invincibility mode on join. auto-invincible-group,FALSE,Give players in the ``wg-invincible`` permission group invincibility mode on join. auto-no-drowning-group,FALSE,Give players in the ``wg-amphibious`` permission group water breathing mode on join. use-player-move-event,TRUE,"Whether WorldGuard should use (a little) more CPU to handle features that require tracking player movement.
-This must be on healing, feeding, greeting, and some other :doc:`regions/flags`." use-player-teleports,TRUE,Whether teleport events should be considered when tracking player movement.
-Teleport events do not occur necessarily because the player teleports; it may occur somewhat randomly. host-keys,,A list of hostnames that players must connect from.
+This must be on to use healing, feeding, greeting, and some other :doc:`regions/flags`." use-player-teleports,TRUE,Whether teleport events should be considered when tracking player movement.
+This should always be on if you are using the player move event and any of the flags that require that. host-keys,,A list of hostnames that players must connect from.
 See :doc:`host-keys`.

 security.*